Hammarberg/c2/README.md

 `c2 --create-project c64vice myawesomeproject sources/hack`

 When executing c2 without arguments in a project folder, it will build/assemble and depending on the template, it can automatically launch an emulator if in path.
+# Compile and assembly errors, tips and tricks
+Internally c2 translates much of the assembly source file into intermediate C++ for the first steps.
+When this goes wrong, which it will do when a human inevitable makes a mistake like a typo or forgotten reference, the error can look very cryptic.
+The C++ compiler might mention pieces of code that does not look familiar to the assembly source.
+The important part here is to look at the line number and source file mentioned rather than the error itself.
+If it's still not obvious what is wrong in the assembly source, try the `--verbose` (`-v`) switch to view more of the compiler output.
 # Syntax
 ## Comments
 Only C/C++ style comments are supported.
 This might hurt for some people used to `;` as comment prefix.